iljmur/multi-currency-ledger/README.md

 - Bob (EUR, USD, CHF accounts)
 - Eve (EUR, USD, CHF accounts)

-Each account has a non-zero balance and can be used for testing transfers.
+Each account has a non-negative balance and can be used for testing transfers.

 ---